eliasbuchwald/-reddit/Install-guide.md

 ## Cassandra

-Cassandra is currently used primarily as a permanent cache, but the goal is for it to become our primary data store.
-As such, it is a vital component the reddit architecture.
+Cassandra is a vital component the reddit architecture that stores many pieces of data used throughout the site.

 You must create the keyspace for reddit and the `permacache` column family.